HayanButt/Cat_Checklist_BackEnd_GroupProject/README.md

     "completed" : true
   }                   </code></pre>

+  ### DELETE (DESTORY)
+  - By entering the userId/animalId/taskId into the URL that you want to delete
   #### DELETE User - This DELETE request destroys any iD in users by entering the userId in the URL.
   <pre><code> Method: DELETE
   Endpoint : /tasks